Couples Therapy to Negotiate the End of Your Relationship? Absolutely!

 January 31, 2023 9:00 AM EST | 4 min read

-While most people consider couples therapy as a tool to work on issues in the relationship (to hopefully fix them and move forward), that’s not its only purpose.
+While most people consider couples therapy a tool to work on issues in the relationship (hopefully to fix them and move forward), that’s not its only purpose.

 While it may seem contrary to many, it’s also an excellent way to have an unbiased third party to help you safely and calmly negotiate the details of the end of your relationship.